 Protecting Your Home with Title Insurance

-Purchasing a home is likely the single biggest investment you will make in your lifetime.
-Before you close, you will want to know that no other individual or entity has a claim or lien to the property.
+The biggest investment you will make in your life will likely be the purchase of a home.
+Before closing on the house, you will want to know that no other individual or entity has a right, claim or lien to the property.

-The title insurance company performs an extensive search on the title history of the property.
-The title company can usually identify any title problems that may arise and clear up these problems prior to closing.
+The title company performs an extensive search on the title history of the property.
+Through its research, the title company can almost always identify any title problems that may arise and have these problems cleared-up before you close on the property.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Real Estate law is extraordinarily complex.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-If this happens, the title company will defend the title at no expense to you.
+In this case, the title company will defend your title and will cost you nothing.

 Harbor View Lending* a DBA of Megastar Financial can walk you through the pitfalls of getting a mortgage.
-Give us a call: (207) 571-8034.
+Give us a call at (207) 571-8034.